 Realizing that everyone is human helped the entire INPAC ohana become better planners because it’s not always about the numbers — it’s about our clients’ wheels and how we can make the most out of each spoke.

 I got familiar with the concept of “being in business” while growing up in the family fish business on Kauai.
 Only now have I really come to understand the true meaning of being in a business that is worth being in.
-There is something so fulfilling about designing wealth plans that allow our clients to enjoy every stage of life.
+There is something so fulfilling about designing wealth plans that can help our clients enjoy every stage of life.

 In 2010, my mom suffered a debilitating stroke.
 Faced with costly caregiving expenses and with little financial resources available, I saw my parents’ quality of life decline.

 Determined to help them, I pursued a career in wealth advising.
-I strive to not only be a valuable resource, but also a trusted advisor who helps improve people’s quality of life so they don’t suffer the same financial fate as my parents.
+I strive to not only be a valuable resource, but also a trusted advisor who helps people plan for their future to help them avoid the same financial fate as my parents.

 Every day is a gift.
 I am truly thankful for everything in my life — from my wonderful wife, Mayo, and my children, Ai and Riku — to good health, great relationships and the opportunity to make a tremendous difference in people’s lives.